sookinoby/mxnet-ccn-samples/README.md

 fc1 = mx.symbol.FullyConnected(data=flatten, num_hidden=500, name="fc1")
 ```

 This layer is followed again a fully connected layer with 43 neurons, each neuron representing a class of the image.
 Since the output from the neuron is real valued, but our classification requires a single integer as output, we use another activation function.
-This step makes the output of one particular out of 43 neurons as 1 and remaining 1 neuron as zero.
+This step makes the output of one particular neuron (out of 43 neurons) as 1 and remaining neurons as zero.

 ```python
 fc2 = mx.sym.FullyConnected(data=relu3, num_hidden=43,name="final_fc")